Imran Khan builds an excellent team of bureaucrats

 Jehanzeb has been credited with the success of China Pakistan Economic Corridor projects in Punjab in his role as Chairman Planning.
 He has also served as Secretary Finance in Punjab and was the moving force behind the creation of the Punjab Revenue Authority.

-Regarding the appointment of Mehr Khaliq Dad Lak, a Grade 22 officer of the PSP, as Nacta Director General, sources in the bureaucracy said that he, too, was a good choice.
-Lak is the senior-most PSP officer and, in an ideal world, should have been rewarded for his forthright honesty by being appointed as the Inspector General of Punjab Police.
+Regarding the appointment as Nacta Director General of Mehr Khaliq Dad Lak, a grade 22 officer of the PSP, sources in the bureaucracy said that he, too, was a good choice.
+Lak is the senior-most PSP Officer and, in an ideal world, should have been rewarded for his forthright honesty by being appointed as the Inspector General of Punjab Police.
 “But no politician can afford him,” said a source, who quipped that the ongoing controversy over the removal of the Pakpattan District Police Officer would have been unthinkable in his presence.

 Lak has intelligence background and is a solid policeman, making him suitable to lead Nacta.
 The government is expected to encourage Lak to re-activate Nacta as an effective counter-terrorism agency.